Percolator Brewing

 Key Takeaways:

-• Use a ratio of 1 tablespoon of grounds per 6 ounces of water to achieve a balanced .
+• Use a ratio of 1 tablespoon of coffee grounds per 6 ounces of water to achieve a balanced .

 • Avoid boiling the coffee by removing the percolator from heat once you hear the brewing sound.